jasZnerol/ClipboardManager/README.md

 # ClipboardManager
 This Manager allows you to copy multiple Files, String, etc. in your clipboard and choose in between those.
+Also lets you synchronize your clipboards between multiple machines when the server is running.
 Currently this program is only available for windows.

 # Note